flowtick/graphs/docs/creating-graphs.md

 ## Core Types

-In `graphs` the core type is the graph type-class:
+In `graphs` the core type is the `Graph` type-class:

 @@snip [Graph.scala](../core/shared/src/main/scala/com/flowtick/graphs/Graph.scala){ #graph }

 You can see that is a type constructor with a higher-kinded type `G` for a graph type that has 3 _holes_ (type parameters) in it:
-`G[_, _, _]`  and a second higher-kinded type with 2 parameters: `ET[_, _]` which is the edge type.
+`G[_, _, _]` .

 This allows to parametrize the graphs:

-* by the edge type which defines the relation between nodes
+* by the value type of the edges (usually named `V`)
-* by the value type of the edges
+* by the value type of the node (usually named `N`)
-* by the value type of the node
+* by the value type of the graph (usually named `M`)

-* by the value type of the graph (to allow carry it some meta information like a description or groups of nodes)
+The later allows to carry some meta information like a description or groups / layers of nodes.

-The edge type is parametrized by the edge value type and the node value type.

-In the methods of the type-class you see how the type parameters are applied to the type constructors:
+In the methods of the type class you see how the type parameters are applied to the type constructors:
-`G[ET[V, N], N, M]` which can be read as
+`G[V, N, M]` which can be read as
-*a graph with value M and edge type ET of edge values V connecting nodes of type N*.
+*a graph with value M and edge values V connecting nodes of type N*.

 ## Custom Graph Types

-Since the graph type itself is parametrized, you can just plug in your types.
+Since the graph type itself is parametrized, you can just plug in your types:
-You only need to define how nodes can be identified:

 @@snip [CustomGraphApp.scala](../examples/shared/src/main/scala/CustomGraphExample.scala){#custom_graph}